-Driving under the influence or alcohol with a BAC of .08 or above is against the law in the state of California, but that doesn’t mean you should suffer to the fullest extent of the law.
+Driving under the influence or alcohol with a BAC of .08 or above is against the law in the state of CA, but that doesn’t mean you should suffer to the fullest extent of the law.
 Many DUI cases are defensible, but you need someone who knows the law and who can get you results.
 The Law Office of Orchid Vaghti specializes in this area of criminal defense and will represent you in the DMV proceedings as well as the superior court proceedings.

 Driving under the influence of drugs may be more subjective, as it is dependent officer’s opinion that the driver was under the influence of a drug at the time of driving.

 The Law Office of Orchid Vaghti is here to answer any questions regarding an arrest for a marijuana crime, execution of a search warrant on your property or any marijuana related questions.
 This area of law is regularly changing, often times providing additional protections for those who use, grow or distribute medical marijuana.
 You need an attorney who keeps up with the relevant laws and issues; someone who feels strongly about the wrongful prosecution of medical marijuana patients and collectives and who will vigorously defend medical marijuana patients who were falsely accused of violating the law, the Compassionate Use Act.

 While possession for personal use of methamphetamine, cocaine, heroin, and other drugs are misdemeanor offenses, sales or the possession for sales of drugs, including marijuana, are felony offenses.